MicrosoftDocs/azure-docs/articles/azure-databricks/databricks-sentiment-analysis-cognitive-services.md

 > * Create a Twitter app to access real-time data
 > * Create notebooks in Azure Databricks
 > * Attach libraries for Event Hubs and Twitter API
-> * Create an Azure Cognitive Services account and retrieve the access key
+> * Create a Microsoft Cognitive Services account and retrieve the access key
 > * Send tweets to Event Hubs
 > * Receive messages from Event Hubs
 > * Run sentiment analysis on received messages